 Swansea is the ‘capital’ city of the west and there’s plenty to do here for families.
 Plantasia’s gigantic tropical greenhouse, the Egypt Centre and the excellent indoor LC Swansea waterpark are especially popular.

 Plus you have to visit Swansea Market, the biggest covered market in Wales, and arguably the best.
 Pick up a bag of local cockles, douse them in vinegar and black pepper, and then eat them with a cocktail stick while browsing the stalls.
-Take a look at more Swansea family holiday ideas to inspire your own trip.
+Take a look at more Swansea family holiday ideas to inspire your own trip, discover more family-friendly things to do in Swansea in these pre-filtered search results.

 girl and boy on water slide.